 Please note that no part of the event, from Thursday to Sunday afternoon, is open to the public.

 A choice of four Saturday morning workshops:

 For those who wish to make a long weekend out of it, our Thursday Extension fits the bill.
-This smaller gathering begins with a reception on Thursday afternoon, followed by dinner and a very special presentation by Barbara Parry on Thursday night, followed by in-depth workshops running Friday morning and into the early afternoon.
+This smaller gathering begins with a reception on Thursday afternoon, followed by dinner and a special presentation on Thursday night, followed by in-depth workshops running Friday morning and into the early afternoon.

 Choose from one of four classes:

 - European Finishing Tips and Techniques Sometimes the subtlest tweaks can make the difference in a finished garment.
 Julie Weisenberger knows her finishing techniques, and in this information-packed workshop she shares some of her most valuable tricks.
 You'll cover loads of territory, from simple selvedge stitches, increases, and decreases, to the more nuanced ways to play with cast-ons, short-row shaping, and bind-offs.
 She'll finish with a look at blocking, seaming, and picking up stitches along a button band or neckline for that perfect finish.
 Skills: Ability to knit and purl, increase, and decrease, and a curiosity about finishing techniques.